Warbo/chriswarbo-net/unfinished/generating_data.md

    'f <*> x' having to choose 'f' and 'x', whilst each 'x <|> y' increments.
  - Having <|> take the min and <*> take the max gives the minimum depth (i.e. before we reach a leaf)

+Maybe the parser/gen combo used in that PhD thesis?